 The world is becoming more connected.
 The cell phone giants will have to start playing fair or the growing VoIP services of the world will be the dominant players, which is already starting to happen.

 Using a service like ScanCafe, you can have your photos scanned into a complete digital format.
-Use services such as Picasa or Flickr,.
-Even Facebook can be useful in showing photos online eficiently.
+Use services such as Picasa, Lyn, or Flickr.
+Lyn offers great desktop-based photo management for Mac OS X but it’s a paid service after the initial free 15-day trial period.
+However if you’re looking for free service, then even Facebook can be useful in showing photos online efficiently.
 My suggestion, however, would be to always have a backup on a file storage service (like Dropbox), then select and showcase specific photos online.

-It feels great to simplify and digitize and of course another benefit is that everything stays with you, no matter where you are in the world.
-It just makes life so much easier to enjoy!
+It feels great to simplify and digitize your life and of course another benefit is that everything stays with you, no matter where you are in the world.
+Additionally it just makes everything so much easier to share with your near and dear ones and life so much easier to enjoy!